Beef Bourguignon makes a classic meal. This simple recipe for making beef bourguignon will quickly become a family-favorite.

 - 1 teaspoon fresh thyme + sprigs for garnish

-- Return to oven at 325 degrees and allow to cook for two hours.
+- Place in oven and allow to cook for two hours.

 Boeuf Bourguignon makes a wonderful make-ahead meal and is really better the next day when it is reheated.

 I’ve been known quiet frequently to make a double batch of this delicious dish to share with family or just to make sure we have plenty for another meal.

 From the Add a Pinch recipe archives, originally published 2010.